Classify each of the following pure substances as an element or a... | Channels for Pearson+

 Chemical Formula

 A chemical formula is a symbolic representation of a compound that indicates the types and numbers of atoms present.
-For instance, the formula H₂O₂ for hydrogen peroxide shows that it contains two hydrogen atoms and two oxygen atoms.
-Understanding chemical formulas is essential for classifying substances as elements or compounds and for predicting their chemical behavior.
+For instance, rust is represented by the formula Fe₂O₃, which shows that it contains two iron (Fe) atoms and three oxygen (O) atoms.
+This formula helps in identifying the compound's composition and properties.

 Recommended video: